cjdbarlow/Part-One/the-viva.md

 However, you still need to prepare appropriately.
 To do well at the viva:
 * Understand the viva is a performance piece
-    * Requires structure, just like the SAQ
+The viva is a ritualised converation.
+Doing well requires you to know and understand the language and structure used, just like the SAQ.Requires structure, just like the SAQ
 * Structure your answer
 As with the SAQ, categorise your answer.
     * Have a good opening statement